How the Licensing Relationship Works

 A Living Commitment to WAL

 This is at the heart of every successful alliance.
-Licensees do not simply run programmes — they adopt the WAL change model as the way their organisation develops people.
-WAL must become the language of change within the institution.
+Licensees do not simply offer programmes — they adopt the WAL change model as the way their organisation develops people.
+WAL must become the language of change within the organisation.

 How the Licensing Process Works

-From initial conversation through to active programme delivery — structured, collaborative, and supported by GCWAL at every stage.
+From initial conversation through to active programme offering — structured, collaborative, and supported by GCWAL at every stage.

 01